bmeme/memento/README.md

       Renders a table containing info about all available Redmine issue extracted from the custom query.

+    *user*
+      Renders a table containing info about current user referring to the active api.

 GIT
     *memento git* is a configurable tool with the main purpose to help developers creating branches, following git-flow-like (but divergent)